 5. The potential locations of anticipated mining waste facilities, if any.

-6. The following information pertaining to potential prospecting sites:
+To the extent it is available, the following information pertaining to potential prospecting sites shall be provided:

 a.
 A discussion of land uses at the proposed prospecting site and the surrounding area which may have an impact on the suitability of the property as a prospecting site or on groundwater quality.